MIC-DKFZ/semantic_segmentation/README.md

 It can be seen that the number of parameters is in a similar range for all models, but still as the number of parameters increases, the time complexity of the models also increases.
 Thereby OCR-ASPP has by far the highest training time.
 Using an additional scale to MS OCR highly increases the inference time of the model.
-That's why MS OCR [0.5, 1.] is used for training only for inference MS OCR [0.5, 1., 2] is used (that's why both have the same training time)
+That's why MS OCR [0.5, 1.] is used for training and only for inference MS OCR [0.5, 1., 2] is used (that's why both have the same training time)
 The runtime measurements are done using a single GPU (NVIDIA GeForce RTX 3090).
 To fit on a single GPU, the batch_size is reduced compared to the baseline.